 The World Community Grid keeps a ranking of participants based on run time, points accumulated and the number of units of work processed.
 Badges are awarded for reaching significant milestones.
 I have now achieved the Diamond 20 badge for twenty years of processing time on the Mapping Cancer Markers project, and have attained numerous other badges.

 Participants can organise themselves into teams, which are ranked by various criteria.
 I was a team of one for a long time, but after 5 CPU years and 10 million points I decided to join the UK Team instead.
 As the graphic below shows, I have now donated over 60 years of CPU time.
-I have produced a website for the UK team and signature graphics (the lower of the two below is mine), summarising all the interesting statistics.
+I produced a website for the UK team and signature graphics summarising all the interesting statistics.
+However, that has been scuppered by GDPR and is now offline.
 I've also met some great people on the team forum.

-If you'd like to join the World Community Grid, and play a small part in tackling some of the world's big problems, click either of the info-graphics below.
+If you'd like to join the World Community Grid, and play a small part in tackling some of the world's big problems, click here.